-386 Modern Asia 3 hours FA Odd
+386 Modern Asia

 This course surveys the history of the Asia-Pacific region from the 19th century to the present.
 The course will be particularly focused on political developments and international relations in the region during this time period.
 Cross-listed as POL 386